pavelric/global-honse/README.md

 # Acknowledgements
-A fork of https://github.com/cc004/UmamusumeClient by cc004 whose work for previous servers greatly helped me and made this adaptation for global possible.
+A continuation of https://github.com/cc004/UmamusumeClient by cc004 whose work for previous servers greatly helped me and made this adaptation for global possible.

 ## Disclaimer
 This project is completely against the TOS of the game.
 Do not use your account with this tool, as you WILL get banned.
 The author and contributors cannot be held accountable for any consequences that may arise from using this tool.